Codewithswapn/GermanTextClassification_BERT/README.md

 # GermanTextClassification_UsingBERT

 This project implements a text classification model to classify German news articles into 9 different categories using the GNAD10 dataset.
-The model is based on the BERT architecture and was developed using Huggingface's Transformers library and PyTorch.
+The model is based on the BERT architecture and it's a pretrain model from Hugging Face Hub.

 ## Project Overview